 TESL Ontario, established in 1972, is a non-profit organization serving the needs of teachers of English as a Second Language and English Literacy Development.
 In its commitment to professional development and advocacy, TESL Ontario addresses the range of competencies, experiences, and issues which influence the success of immigrants, refugees, visa students, and others who are learning English.

-The Summer issue of CONTACT TESL Ontario Magazine can be downloaded from our new website for CONTACT at http://contact.teslontario.org/ .
+The Spring issue of CONTACT TESL Ontario Magazine can be downloaded from our new website for CONTACT at http://contact.teslontario.org/issues/ .
 The new website for CONTACT makes it possible for you to search all the articles in recent issues or download previous issues.

 We are a group of five ESL Literacy instructors that are conducting a provincially-funded research project on adult ESL Literacy.
 We are all passionate about Literacy and realize the need for work done in this field to help existing and future instructors meet the needs of their unique learners.